 Ask questions, find unique opportunities to open up a conversation, etc.

-By connecting and reaching out to your audience, you can talk to them better, listen and learn about the problems they might be experiencing.
+You can do this by connecting and reaching out to your readers.
+Talk to them, listen, and learn more about the problems they might be experiencing individually.

 Great content deserves to be shared, right?

-So assuming your content is amazing, make it ever so easy for your readers to share your posts.
+Assuming your content is ‘amazing,’ make it easy for your readers to share it on social media.

-Ask your readers to share your posts at the end of your article with call-to-actions.
+Ask your readers to share your posts at the end of your article with a short message and call-to-action.
 If you don’t ask, you don’t get.

-Creating mediocre content is not a bad thing, and sure it will probably get you some traffic, but by today’s standard it won’t help you to become an authority blogger.
+Creating mediocre content is not a bad thing, and sure it will probably get you some traffic, but by today’s standard, it won’t help you become an authority blogger.

-If you really want to influence others in your industry, you have to be a problem solving blogger.
+If you really want to influence others in your niche, you have to be a problem-solving blogger.

 We’ve probably talked about this a million different ways in this post, but you should realize by now how important this is.

-So what do you think I do when I receive such emails?
+So, what do you think I do when I receive emails like these?

-Of course, I do my best to help answer questions, but I also take the opportunity to turn some of those questions into blog posts too.
+Of course, I do my best to answer questions, but I also take the opportunity to turn some of those questions into full-blown blog posts.

 Remember what I said in tip#4?
 Listen to your audience.

-There are plenty of ways to locate and listen to what your readers are asking your help for:
+There are plenty of ways to locate and listen to what your readers are asking your help for.
+Here are some suggestions:

-Over the years I’ve tried this very strategy several times and found that just being everywhere isn’t practical.
+Over the years, I’ve tried this strategy several times and found that just being everywhere isn’t practical.
 Or, it just doesn’t work (not for me at least).

-Being everywhere where your audience is engaging with you and your content the most, that’s a much better strategy I’d say.
+Being everywhere, where your audience engages with your content the most, that’s a much better strategy, I’d say.
+What do you reckon?

 Nothing screams out ‘authenticity’ more than being yourself.
-Let your personality shine through your blog, and where ever you are online.
+Let your personality shine through your blog, content, and where ever else you are online.

-The best part about being you is that it’s not that hard to pull off.
+The best part about being you, of course, is that it’s not that hard to pull off.
 It’s much easier to be you than trying to be someone else.

 Just be you.

-I’ve given you the best possible advice that I possibly can on how to be an influencer, and hopefully, you’ll take it and go and become an influential blogger.
+I’ve given you the best advice that I possibly can on how to be an influencer, and hopefully, you’ll take it and go be the best you can be.

-I want to take this opportunity to thank my good friend Ryan Biddulph for including me in his 27 Most Influential Bloggers To Follow book on Amazon, what an honour, thank you!
+I want to take this opportunity to thank my good friend Ryan Biddulph for including me in his 27 Most Influential Bloggers To Follow book on Amazon; what an honor, thank you!

-Please do check out the book on Amazon and connect with all the other 26 bloggers mentioned in it, and don’t forget to reach out and connect with Ryan too!
-Oh, and don’t get too jealous of his lifestyle will you.
+Please check out the book on Amazon and connect with all the other 26 bloggers mentioned in it, and don’t forget to reach out and connect with Ryan too!
+Oh, and don’t get too jealous of his lifestyle, will you.